 MVPs fail in two ways and you can usually spot which one from the backlog alone: too many features (because everything “feels needed”), and no testable hypothesis underneath them (so even shipping the whole thing wouldn’t tell you what you learned).
-These prompts force a written “we believe X will do Y when given Z” before scoping, a brutal cut to 30% of the backlog, a Wizard-of-Oz or smoke-test alternative when it’s cheaper than building, and a 6-week time-box with explicit kill / pivot / double-down criteria.
-Pair with the jobs-to-be-done prompts to lock the underlying job before you cut.
+These 12 prompts force a written “we believe X will do Y when given Z” before you scope anything, a brutal cut to 30% of the backlog, a Wizard-of-Oz or smoke-test alternative when that is cheaper than building, and a 6-week time-box with explicit kill / pivot / double-down criteria.
+Pair them with the jobs-to-be-done prompts to lock the underlying job before you cut.

 Best for